Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-linux.rst

                     sudo smbpasswd -a YOUR-USER

-                Create a password and keep it somewhere safe, such as Vaultwarden
+                This creates a password for the Local Network Share.
+Keep it somewhere safe, such as Vaultwarden.

 Connect Embassy